PranavBawgikar/js-notes/css.md

 10. Pseudo Class Selector: `selector:pseudo-class`
 <br/><br/>
 ## Text Property
 1. `text-align`: This property is relative to its parent tag.
 If a < h1 > tag is inside a < div > tag then on applying text-align, the effect will only work inside this < div > tag.
-The possible values for text-align are:
+All possible values for text-align are:
    - left
    - right
    - center